dixeo/block_dixeo_tutor/README.md

 # Dixeo Student Tutor

-The **Dixeo Student Tutor** is an AI-powered Moodle block that provides students with a virtual tutor in the Moodle course, helping learners understand concepts, locate information, summarize resources, and receive contextual assistance throughout their learning journey.
+The **Dixeo Student Tutor** is an AI-powered Moodle block that provides learers with a 24/7 multilingual teacher grounded in published course content, with the goal of helping learners understand concepts, locate information, summarize resources, and receive contextual assistance throughout their learning journey.

 Unlike a general-purpose chatbot, the Dixeo Student Tutor is grounded in the course knowledge base, reducing hallucinations and ensuring responses remain relevant to the course.